WSU-kduncan/ceg3120-cicd-Atexkay23/README.md

 5. Click **Add secret** to save each one.

 ### Describe the Secrets set for this project
-- **DOCKER_USERNAME**: Stores the username for authenticating with DockerHub.
+- **DOCKER_USERNAME**: It stores the username for authenticating with DockerHub.
-- **DOCKER_TOKEN**: Stores the DockerHub Personal Access Token (PAT) used for authentication in the GitHub Actions workflow.
+- **DOCKER_TOKEN**: Stores the DockerHub Personal Access Token which is used for authentication in the GitHub Actions workflow.

 ---